getpopper/popper/docs/sections/guides.md

 #### conda

-Conda is recommend for package management because it has better dependency management and support for compiled libraries.
+Conda is recommended for package management because it has better dependency management and support for compiled libraries.
 When executing the `notebook` step interactively, install package as needed using (the easiest way to access the container's command line in this situation is Jupyter Lab's terminal interface):